CesarePeli/Math_Physics_Logic/odd/infinity-plus-one.md

 title: What Is Infinity Plus One?
 permalink: /odd/infinity-plus-one/
 background_image: "/images/odd-infinity.png"
 description: "What happens when you add one to infinity?
-A journey through mathematics, paradoxes, and the philosophy of number."
+Discover the math, logic, and philosophy behind this paradox — from Hilbert’s Hotel to set theory."
 ---

 <!-- Google tag (gtag.js) -->
 <script async src="https://www.googletagmanager.com/gtag/js?id=G-3P4GLVFYWW"></script>
 <script>
   window.dataLayer = window.dataLayer || [];
   function gtag(){dataLayer.push(arguments);}
   gtag('js', new Date());
   gtag('config', 'G-3P4GLVFYWW');
 </script>

 <div class="content-box">

-# What Is Infinity Plus One?
+<h1>What Is Infinity Plus One?</h1>

 At first glance, **infinity seems like the largest possible quantity**.
 So what happens if we add one to it?
 How is it possible to add anything to something that, by definition, never ends?